kevinsullivan/cs-dm/notes/reqs-specs-impls.rst

 One possible answer is *natural language*.
 Requirements and specifications can be written in natural languages such as English or Mandarin.
 The problem is that natural language is subject to ambiguity, incompleteness, and inconsistency.
-This makes it a risk medium for communicating the precise behaviors required of complex software artifacts.
+This makes it a risky medium for communicating the precise behaviors required of complex software artifacts.

 The alternative to natural language that we will explore in this class